SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     http://localhost:7071/api/policies/Acevedo/ACE5605VZZ2ACQ
     ```

-6. Paste the updated into the address bar of a new Chrome web browser window and press Enter.
+6. Paste the updated into the address bar of a new Microsoft Edge web browser window and press Enter.

 7. In the browser, the policy document opens in a new window.